-Set helo/ehlo SMTP host name in LUCY (only required if you use LUCY's build in mail server) It is recommended to create a SMTP server name (that is the server name of LUCY).
+Set helo/ehlo SMTP host name in LUCY It is recommended to create a SMTP server name (that is the server name of LUCY).
 Most SMTP servers will accept your mail if you simply have a reverse DNS entry.
 It does not have to match the domain name on your e-mail address.
 Some SMTP servers will reject mail if the reverse DNS doesn't match the HELO/EHLO hostname used in the connection.
 If your mail server's hostname is mail.example.com then your reverse DNS, MX record, HELO/EHLO, and SMTP greeting banner should all be mail.example.com as well.
 According to RFC 2821 the SMTP client MUST, if possible, ensure that the domain parameter to the EHLO command is a valid principal host name (not a CNAME or MX name) for its host.
 If this is not possible (e.g., when the client's address is dynamically assigned and the client does not have an obvious name), an address literal SHOULD be substituted for the domain name and supplemental information provided that will assist in identifying the client.
 An SMTP server MAY verify that the domain name parameter in the EHLO command actually corresponds to the IP address of the client.
 You can save this under the mail Settings:

-Settings - 1
+ATLS Companyon members members members Settings 🗸 - 1.

-Home / Mail Settings Templates
+Home / Mail Settings Templates •

 Benchmark Sectors

 Mail Settings Domains

 Delivery Method Internal Postfix Server Dynamic DNS ~

 Server Name your.server-name.com Adapt Authoring Toolkit

+Save Recipients

-Save Recipients Clients End Users
+Jave Clients End Users

-Copyright © 2020 Lucy Security AG Administrative Users
+Copyright © 2020 Lucy Security AG All Rights Reserved Administrative Users

-All Rights Reserved Reputation Levels
+All regins resource Reputation Levels

-Incident Settings
+Incident Settings -

-Firewall Web Proxy
+Firewall

-Mail Settings
+Web Proxy Mail Settings

 SMTP Servers

+SSL Settings